 It’s tough.
 It’s outdoorsy.
 It rolls with the punches.
 No, we’re not talking about the old Nalgene bottle you’ve been toting around since college.
 We’re talking, of course, about vinyl: the durable, rugged, and highly versatile label material that many Frontier customers have used on everything from pool floats to shampoo bottles to bumper stickers.
 Indeed, vinyl isn’t just for making pleather pants or rock ‘n roll; it’s a go-to choice for makers of products that need their labels to stand up to the elements, rough use, you name it.

 Now, we should start by saying that custom vinyl labels aren’t the toughest player in the game—in other words, if your label is coming into contact with harsh chemicals or high heat, you may want to chat with our experts about the best and safest solution for you.
-But if you’re not transporting kryptonite, our custom white vinyl or clear vinyl labels just might be your best bet.
+But if you’re not transporting kryptonite, our custom white vinyl just might be your best bet.
 Here’s why.